PaoloTCS/FIL_PDFs/Roberto_Draft.md

 ## Epilogue: A New Era of Understanding

-As we stand at the threshold of artificial general intelligence, our framework provides both sobering limits and inspiring possibilities.
-We cannot transcend the laws of thermodynamics, but we can learn to work within them with unprecedented elegance.
-We cannot escape incompleteness, but we can build systems that gracefully navigate their own boundaries.
+The framework provides limits and possibilities for artificial general intelligence.
+We cannot transcend thermodynamics, but we can operate within them efficiently.
+We cannot escape incompleteness, but systems can navigate boundaries.
+Intelligence is a physical phenomenon, bound by and empowered by natural laws.
+In this unity of physics and computation lies potential for advancing understanding.

-The future belongs to those who understand that intelligence—whether human or artificial—is fundamentally a physical phenomenon, bound by but also empowered by the laws of nature.
-In this unity of physics and computation lies the key to our next chapter as a species: learning to think with, not against, the grain of reality.

-*"The universe is not only queerer than we suppose, but queerer than we can suppose—within our current energy budget."*